FAQ

 3. Enforcing Initial Rules for Community Development: Vigilantly enforcing a select set of foundational rules crucial for guiding the community through its initial stages of development until it transitions to a more advanced phase, characterized by a self-sustaining and autonomous state.

 The initiative is spearheaded by seasoned anarcho-capitalists and agorists Giacomo Zamagni, Leonardo Facco, and Alessandro Fusillo, who also serve on the board of the Italian Libertarian Movement—an established movement boasting a 15-year history and a substantial following in Italy.
-Focused on an agoristic approach to liberty and harboring skepticism toward political endeavors, the trio meticulously deliberated over the ideal location for their community.
-After thorough discussions, they ultimately chose Argentina as the setting for their venture.
+Focused on an agoristic approach to liberty and harboring skepticism toward political endeavors, the trio ultimately chose Argentina as the setting for their venture.

 Allow us a touch of humor as we assert that the founders are so committed to realizing a truly anarcho-capitalist community within their lifetime that, paradoxically, if there were any sinister motives behind Los Propietarios project, the proceeds would still find their way towards the establishment of such community.
 Therefore, there is truly no need for apprehension, founders and team’s intentions are absolutely genuine.